yhan/payment.gateway.checkout.com/README.md

       ```
    1. Run the tests in `PaymentGateway.Write.PerformanceTests` and `PaymentGateway.Read.PerformanceTests`

+Further: If I have more time, I will also test:
+-

 # Unit and Acceptance tests
 The coding is entirely test driven.